d4l-data4life/kirby3-static-site-generator/README.md

 - Redirections / `die` or `exit` in the code (this also affects the compatibility with some other plugins)
 - Kirby paginations (only manual paginations via custom routes)
 - Directly opening the html files in the browser with the file protocol (absolute base url `/`)
+- Compatibility with other plugins that work with the `file::version` and `file::url` components

 ## How to use it